Status and phase

 Major surgery within 28 days before Cycle 1 Day 1 or anticipation of needing such procedure during the trial

-Treatment with any systemic or localized anti-cancer therapy, including chemotherapy, biological therapy, radiotherapy, or hormonal therapy within 28 days before initiation of Cycle 1 Day 1 or expected to required such a treatment during the trial
+Treatment with any systemic or localized anti-cancer therapy, including chemotherapy, biological therapy, radiotherapy, or hormonal therapy within 28 days before initiation of Cycle 1 Day 1 or expected to require such a treatment during the trial

 Persistent toxicity related to prior therapy, Grade >1 according to NCI CTCAE Version 5.0 Note 1: Patients must have recovered from all AEs due to previous therapies, to CTCAE ≤Grade 1 or to baseline condition.
 Participants with CTCAE ≤Grade 2 neuropathy or alopecia may be eligible Note 2: If patients received major surgery, they must have recovered adequately from the toxicity and/or complications from the intervention prior to starting study treatment Note 3: Patients must have recovered from all radiation-related toxicities, not require corticosteroids, and not have had radiation pneumonitis.
 A 1-week washout is permitted for palliative radiation (≤2 weeks of radiotherapy) to non-CNS disease